Should I Watch..? Man On Fire

 Oh, yes - I forgot about the action.
 The film is a veritable cornucopia of torture scenes, shoot-outs and bloodied bad guys that actually leave a bitter taste in the mouth - this isn't the Denzel Washington we're used to.
 It almost feels more akin to the likes of Taken at times with fingers and other body parts seemingly chopped off for fun.
 It might take its time to get going but fans of this sort of stuff will get their sick kicks eventually.

-- Screenwriter Helgeland watched the original 1987 version after walking into the video store and asking the clerk for a recommendation.
-The clerk in question was none other than Quentin Tarantino.
+- Screenwriter Helgeland watched the original 1987 version after walking into a video store in Los Angeles and asked the clerk for a recommendation.
+The clerk in question was none other than a pre-fame Quentin Tarantino.

 - Scott originally tried to direct a film version way back in 1983 but because he had not directed any significant hits at the time, the studios walked away from the deal.